egkristi/llm-langgraph/README.md

 - **Agent Memory**: Conversation history for contextual responses
 - **Persistent Agents & Group Chats**: Agents and group chat configurations are automatically saved and can be reused across sessions
 - **Configuration Management**: Save and load agent configurations
+- **Conversation History**: All conversations are automatically saved to the 'conversations' folder and can be reloaded later
 - **Dynamic Tools**: Different tools assigned based on agent type
 - **Debug Mode**: Enable detailed logging and performance metrics